-Additional Survivor Benefit Contributions (ASBCs) for cohabitee survivor's pension
+ASBCs for cohabitee survivor's pension

-Any existing ASBC contracts continue to be paid (unless the member elects to end the contract).
-Members who had not entered into an ASBC contract for all or part of their pre 6 April 1988 membership to count for a cohabitee survivor's pension by 31 March 2014 can no longer do so.
+Any existing Additional Survivor Benefit Contributions (ASBC) contracts continue to be paid, unless the member elects to end the contract.
+ASBC contracts allow members to pay extra so that pre 6 April 1988 membership counts towards a cohabitee survivor's pension.
+An ASBC contract must have started before 31 March 2014.
+It is not possible to start a new ASBC contract now.
 Payments under existing ASBC contracts are expressed as a percentage of the member's full time equivalent pensionable pay.
 The contributions should only be deducted on the 2008 Scheme definition of pensionable pay, ie excluding any pay that is pensionable in the 2014 Scheme, but which was not pensionable in the 2008 Scheme - such as non-contractual overtime.

-- relevant child related leave (ordinary maternity, ordinary adoption or paternity leave, paid shared parental leave, paid parental bereavement leave and paid additional maternity or adoption leave) - unpaid additional maternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave - reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer - absence due to a trade dispute - jury service on reduced or no pay - any other period of authorised leave of absence, or - any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing ASBC contract entered into before 1 April 2014, unless the employee elects to end the contract.
+- relevant child related leave (ordinary maternity, ordinary adoption or paternity leave, paid shared parental leave, paid parental bereavement leave and paid additional maternity or adoption leave) - unpaid additional maternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave the employee must continue to pay contributions under any ASBC contract, unless the employee elects to end the contract.

+- reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer

+- absence due to a trade dispute

+- jury service on reduced or no pay

+- any other period of authorised leave of absence, or

+- any period of unpaid unauthorised absence